 The Federal Direct Stafford Student Loan allows a student to borrow at a low interest rate.
 Repayment begins six months after the student ceases to be enrolled in six or more credit hours.
 A freshman level student may borrow up to $3,500 in a subsidized student loan and a sophomore level student may borrow up to $4,500 per year, if eligible.
 A dependent student may additionally borrow up to $2,000 in an unsubsidized loan and an independent student may additionally borrow up to $6,000, if eligible.
+New borrowers after July 1, 2013, are limited on the maximum period of time they can receive subsidized loans.
+If this limit applies, they may not receive subsidized loans for more than 150 percent of the length of their academic program.
+The maximum eligibility period is based on the published length of their current academic program (available in the course catalog).
 Loan funds may be used toward tuition, fees, books, transportation, and other educational expenses.
 Student loan information is available in the Financial Aid Office, Room B-216W of the Student Center, or Ext.
 3045.

 In an effort to reward students for their academic ability and involvement in community and school activities, Triton College offers prospective and current students the opportunity to apply for scholarships.
 Scholarships are available for students from a variety of sources.
-An updated list of available scholarships and applications can be found in the Scholarship Office located in the Financial Aid Office, Room B-216W in the Student Center or from the Financial Aid section of Triton College’s Web site.
+An updated list of available scholarships and applications can be found in the Scholarship Office located in the Financial Aid Office, Room B-216W in the Student Center or at www.triton.edu/scholarships.

 In addition to institutional scholarships, the Scholarship Office has a list of scholarships available to students in specific areas of study, such as accounting, education, criminal justice, health careers, graphic arts/printing, etc. Information on these scholarships and those offered by a variety of service organizations is available in the Scholarship Office.
 The Financial Aid section of the college Web site also provides access to scholarship search engines in order to assist students in identifying nationwide scholarship information.